-Convention Description monospace - Indicates files, folders, class and library names, code snippets, and inline code words in RELATED INFORMATION - Indicates a resource that is relevant to the topic, usually with a link or cross-reference.
-I NOTE Indicates information that is of special interest or importance, e.g. an additional action r element & attribute Mostly used in the context of declarative configuration, i.e. configuration performed by t
+Convention Description monospace RELATED INFORMATION Indicates files, folders, class and library names, code snippets, and inline code words inIndicates a resource that is relevant to the topic, usually with a link or cross-reference.
+Indicates information that is of special interest or importance, e.g. an additional action r element & attribute Mostly used in the context of declarative configuration, i.e. configuration performed by t

-What's New in Hazelcast 3.4
+What's New in Hazelcast 3.5